 When can student organizations begin hosting in-person meetings and events?

-The health and safety of the Elon community is our paramount priority as we adapt to a new environment this fall.
-As such, all student organizations are required to host their first meeting of the fall semester remotely.
-Doing so will allow organization leaders to review fall semester guidelines for student organization activity, draft an organization-specific COVID-19 response plan, and prepare to safely host in-person meetings and events.
+The health and safety of the Elon community is our paramount priority as we adapt to a new environment this semester.
+As such, all student organizations are required to host their first meeting of the semester remotely.
+Doing so will allow organization leaders to review semester guidelines for student organization activity, draft an organization-specific COVID-19 response plan, and prepare to safely host in-person meetings and events.

 Every member of the Elon community must be ready to create a culture of responsibility and resilience.
-This fall, student organizations will be asked to embrace the following guidelines to safeguard the health of our community:
+This semester, student organizations will be asked to embrace the following guidelines to safeguard the health of our community:

 - Registering all organization activity (including virtual meetings and events) on PhoenixCONNECT